NICER Perspective on TeV Blazar Mrk~421: X-ray Variability and Particle Acceleration

 In the model independent method of spectral analysis HR were found to be significantly correlated with flux states.
 The correlation exhibits a pronounced \textit{harder-when-brighter} behavior, in agreement with previous studies \citep{Tramacere2009,kapanadze2018swift}.
-Similarly, a strong correlation between the high- and low-energy count rates indicates that the variability in both bands is closely linked, implying a common origin of the X-ray emission within the jet.~Previous investigations with multiple X-ray instruments including XMM-Newton, Swift/XRT, Chandra, and NuSTAR have reported a similar positive correlation between flux variations in the two bands \citep{Aggrawal2018, kapanadze2018swift, Gokus2024, Noel2022, Pandey2017}.
-This spectral feature likely reflects enhanced particle acceleration during active epochs of the source.
-Moreover, this behavior is indicative of enhanced particle acceleration processes within the jet, likely driven by increased turbulence, magnetic field strength, or Doppler-boosting effects \citep{massaro2004log, tramacere2007signatures, bhatta2018hard}.
+Similarly, a strong correlation between the high- and low-energy count rates, reported across multiple X-ray instruments including \textit{XMM-Newton, Swift/XRT, Chandra, and NuSTAR} \citep{Aggrawal2018, kapanadze2018swift, Gokus2024, Noel2022, Pandey2017}, indicates that the variability in both bands is closely linked, implying a common origin of the X-ray emission within the jet.

 In our investigation of the spectral shape of the source across multiple flux states, we performed spectral modeling using three widely adopted models: a power law, a broken power law, and a log-parabola.
-Our results show that, for the majority of the epochs, the spectral shape is better represented by a log-parabolic model, with mean spectral index $\alpha \approx 2.32 \pm 0.234$ and curvature parameter $\beta \approx 0.32 \pm 0.058$, indicating the presence of strong spectral curvature \citep{abdo2010spectral,massaro2004log,Hota2021}.

-To further investigate the physical processes, we examined correlations among the key spectral parameters derived from the spectral models.
+Our results show that, for the majority of the epochs, the spectral shape is better represented by a log-parabolic model, with mean $\alpha \approx 2.32 \pm 0.234$ and curvature parameter $\beta \approx 0.32 \pm 0.058$, indicating the presence of strong spectral curvature.
+Moreover, we examined correlations among the key spectral parameters derived from the spectral models.
 We find that the log-parabolic spectral parameters \(\alpha\) and \(\beta\) are positively correlated, with a Pearson coefficient of \(r = 0.72\).
-Similar correlation studies have also been reported in earlier investigations highlighting the importance of such analyses \citet{Wani2023,kapanadze2018swift,massaro2004log}.

-A positive correlation between $\alpha$ and $\beta$ is generally interpreted as a signature of first-order Fermi acceleration with an energy-dependent acceleration probability.
-Within the framework of statistical acceleration, a log-parabolic electron distribution naturally leads to a positive $\alpha$–$\beta$ correlation when the probability of acceleration decreases as particle energy increases.
-This behavior is considered strong evidence that the spectral curvature is driven by energy-dependent particle acceleration \citep{massaro2004log,kapanadze2018swift}.
+Similar correlation studies have also been reported in earlier investigations, highlighting the importance of such analyses, and such a correlation is generally interpreted as a signature of first-order Fermi acceleration with an energy-dependent acceleration probability \citep{Wani2023,kapanadze2018swift,massaro2004log}.